Titan (cancelled Blizzard Entertainment video game): Gameplay

-The exact details of how Titan would have played are not known, but Blizzard's Jeff Kaplan, who served on the Titan development team and later became the director for Overwatch, identified that the game was a "Titan was a class-based MMO and one of the classes was called the Jumper,".
+The exact details of how Titan would have played are not fully known, but Blizzard's Jeff Kaplan, who served on the Titan development team and later became the director for Overwatch, identified that the game "was a class-based MMO."
 Players would have selected a character from several classes, which granted them initial abilities.
 As they progressed in the game, they would gain points to use to spend on a skill tree for that character.
-Kaplan said that, near the point of Titan's cancellation, the variety of skills they had in the game led to overpowered combinations, and described the result as "very cluttered and confused".
+Kaplan said that, near the point of Titan's cancellation, the variety of skills they had in the game led to overpowered combinations, and described the result as "very cluttered and confused."

 Shortly after the cancellation announcement, Kotaku ran an article in which they described the game as "a massive multiplayer PC game in which players could both maintain non-combat professions and shoot their way through death-matches on a sci-fi version of Earth."
 According to the article, which was sourced by anonymous employees who worked on the project, the game would take place on a near-future Earth where the player would take on a "mundane job" during the day while fighting enemies at night.

 Development

-In 2007, users on a Blizzard Internet forum speculated that the game was in development after the company published job listings for character and environment artists to work on a "Next-Gen MMO" that was "Top Secret."
-A Blizzard community representative confirmed that the postings were for an unannounced game that was not an expansion for World of Warcraft.
-Activision Blizzard CEO Bobby Kotick, Blizzard COO Paul Sams, and Blizzard CEO Mike Morhaime all verified that it was a new game in 2008.
-A confidential project schedule was released without the company's consent in November 2010.
-It showed a project titled "Titan" with a release date in the fourth quarter of 2013.
-Blizzard China's general manager either resigned or was terminated after the leak.